 - If you see illegal activity, take photographs and report directly to Placer County Sheriffs.

-- Do not leave dog poop bags where you’ll “remember to grab it on your way out.”
+- Leave no trace.
+There are trash receptacles at the trailhead for your convenience.
+Pack out all trash.
+Do not leave dog poop bags where you’ll “remember to grab it on your way out.”

 - Control your bicycle and your speed.

 - Keep yourself and others safe by riding within your limits.